StealthHydra179/openComms/client/README.md

 ```

 ### Recieving \[Mandatory]
-When recieving a message the server will send a message
+When receiving a message the server will send a message to the client with the message content

 | Name      | Type   | Value                  |
 |-----------|--------|------------------------|